SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{iDAR}-inertial odometry (LIO) have been widely recognized as a fundamental solution for localization and mapping in mobile robotics.
-Recent advancements have led to the development of numerous lightweight LIO systems \cite{xu2021fast, xu2022fast, chen2023direct, chen2024ig, bai2022faster}, which demonstrate remarkable capabilities in achieving accurate and robust localization and mapping while maintaining exceptionally low computational overhead.
+LiDAR-inertial odometry (LIO) have been widely recognized as a fundamental solution for localization and mapping in mobile robotics.
+Recent advancements have led to the development of numerous lightweight LIO systems [\cite{xu2021fast, xu2022fast, chen2023direct, chen2024ig, bai2022faster}], which demonstrate remarkable capabilities in achieving accurate and robust localization and mapping while maintaining exceptionally low computational overhead.
 The emergence of these efficient systems indicates a paradigm shift in LIO development, where the primary limiting factor for output frequency is no longer computational efficiency, but rather the inherent low data acquisition frequency of 3D LiDAR sensors.
-The limited output frequency will cause a delay in the odometry equal to a full sweep duration \cite{he2023point}, and put an unnecessary upper bound for the odometry bandwidth due to the Nyquist–Shannon sampling theorem \cite{qu2022llol}.
+As discussed in Point-LIO [\cite{he2023point}], the limited output frequency will cause a delay in the odometry equal to a full sweep duration, and put an unnecessary upper bound for the odometry bandwidth due to the Nyquist–Shannon sampling theorem [\cite{qu2022llol}].